MXKhronos/rise-of-the-dead/README.md

-# Rise Of The Dead: Development Library
+# Rise Of The Dead
-This library is open for open source bug fixes and mods development.
+This is the Rise Of The Dead development wiki.
+The API is still in development and may just be experimental.
+There are no plans for it to be publicly used yet.

-## NPC
+## Community Mapping
-Check [Mason.lua](ServerLibrary/Entity/Npc/Mason.lua) as a modular example of NPC modules.
+Check [Community](Community/) for examples of map scripts and guides to use them.